treebohotels/casualty/Readme.md

   message.ack()
 ```

-For Celery consumer, note that we will need to bind the request_id
+For Celery consumer, note that we will need to bind the request_id and add RequestIdfilter to your logs

 ```python
 from casualty.patcher import patch